A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Model Proposed

 The leverage term in the EGARCH model employs the form $\tau_1 z_t + \tau_2 \left (|z_t|- E[|z_t|] \right )$.
-Therefore, the leverage term $\tau_1 z_t + \tau_2 (z_t^2-1)$ in Realized-GARCH is a quadratic variable (constructed from Hermite polynomials) of the version in EGARCH (see page 270 in \citet{hansen2016exponential} for a detailed discussion and comparison of the two specifications).
+Therefore, the leverage term $\tau_1 z_t + \tau_2 (z_t^2-1)$ in Realized-GARCH is a quadratic variable (constructed from Hermite polynomials) of the version in EGARCH (see \Citealp{hansen2016exponential}, p.
+270, for a detailed discussion and comparison of the two specifications).